PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 }
 ```

-Compile this code with `make input`, then run it using `./input` , you should have the following.
+Compile this code with `make scan`, then run it using `./scan` , you should have the following.

 (shell example)
 ```